 How Do I Store Oil Paintings On Canvas?

 Secondly, store your canvas paintings in an upright position.
-Horizontally store canvas sags and becomes loose over time.
-The thumb rule is to NEVER lay the canvas flat.
-Moreover, keeping your painting flat prevents dust and debris from accumulating on them.
+Horizontally-stored canvas sags and becomes loose over time.
+The thumb rule is to NEVER lay the canvas flat while storing.
+Moreover, keeping your painting flat prevents dust and debris from accumulating.

 Make sure the canvas is stored in a cool and dry place.
 Moist places will lead to mold developing on your pieces.
 In addition, store the canvas away from heat.
 Heat expands and contracts the canvas making it loose over time.

 You can also protect your canvas using a piece of cloth.
-Use an old piece of cloth to protect your art from cobwebs, dust, and grimes.
+Use old cloth (bed sheets) to protect your artwork from cobwebs, dust, and grime.

 Lastly, avoid placing the canvas on the floor.
 You never know the kinds of crawling insects that might pass over it at night.